The Hive of Choice – With Many Choices

 The Top Cover – reasonably enough – tops it all off!
 It is the final layer to protect your hive from the elements, pests and robbers.

 Another consideration is that it can have an significant impact on the aesthetics of your beehive.
 There are a wide number of “looks”.
-For example, the Copper Top is an attractive design liked by many.
+For example, the Gabled Hive Top is an attractive design liked by many.

 There are a number of options available, each with its own benefit.